Indians are embracing long-distance marriage!

 4. Unexpected perils of long-distance arranged marriages

 Now that you are forewarned, should you even say yes to someone in an arranged marriage when the prospects of it being a long distance marriage are rather high?
-That is very interesting question and the short and sweet answer to that is “it depends”.
+That is a very interesting question and the short and sweet answer to that is “it depends”.

 One end of the spectrum is, the groom or bride is working in the US and the future spouse is either working here or just about finishing education, like Amanda.
 A temporary long distance marriage, with the bride or groom returning immediately and then arranging for a suitable visa for the spouse to join is the norm.
 This could be a lovely time in an arranged marriage.
 You get to date with parental consent, you dream of life in the new country with a new spouse unencumbered by obligations of getting to know long line if relatives at both ends.